Sport. Health. Nutrition. Gym. For style

 • distortion of the face, when smiling or raising an eyebrow, the affected part is motionless;

-In the first three weeks, cerebral symptoms come to the fore.
+In the first three weeks, general cerebral symptoms come to the fore.
 The degree of dislocation (shift) of the brain due to its swelling determines the survival of patients at this stage.
-Often to heavy general condition exacerbations of existing diseases of the kidneys, liver, decompensation of diabetes mellitus join.
-Most deaths occur up to one month after the onset of the hemorrhage.
+Often to severe general condition exacerbations of existing kidney and liver diseases, and decompensation of diabetes mellitus are added.
+The greatest number of deaths occurs up to one month from the time of hemorrhage.

 After the acute stage, focal signs associated with the localization of brain damage appear.
-With successful treatment, they can regress almost completely, to a more severe cases there is a persistent neurological defect that leads to disability.
+With successful treatment, they can regress almost completely, to a more severe cases a persistent neurological defect remains, which leads to disability.

 To confirm it, the following methods are used:

-• tomography in the mode or CT - determines the type, localization of the lesion, swelling of the brain tissue, displacement of structures, as well as the cause of the stroke - stenosis, blockage, rupture of the artery;
+• tomography or CT scan - the type, localization of the lesion, swelling of the brain tissue, displacement of structures, as well as the cause of the stroke are determined - stenosis, blockage, rupture of the artery;

-• Ultrasound of the vessels of the neck and head shows arterial spasm, blocked vessel, bypass routes of blood flow;
+• Ultrasound of the vessels of the neck and head shows arterial spasm, a blocked vessel, and bypass blood flow paths;

-• angiography is used before prescribing thrombolytics and detecting aneurysmal dilatations;
+• angiography is used before prescribing thrombolytics and identifying aneurysmal dilatations;

-• a general clinical blood test (coagulogram, biochemistry, blood sugar), urinalysis, ECG help clarify the cause of a stroke.
+• A general clinical blood test (coagulogram, biochemistry, blood sugar), urine tests, and ECG help clarify the cause of the stroke.

 Stroke treatment

-At the first stage, they ensure the maintenance of basic vital signs in the conditions of intensive care units.
-For this, the following methods are used:
+At the first stage, they ensure the maintenance of basic vital signs in intensive care units.
+To do this, use the following methods:

 • normalization of blood pressure and round-the-clock monitoring of its level;

-• correction of the electrolyte composition of the blood, alkaline reaction, glycemia;
+• correction of blood electrolyte composition, alkaline reaction, glycemia;

-• decrease in cerebral edema - Mannitol, Prednisolone, hyperventilation or artificial coma with barbiturates, hypothermia of the brain;
+• reduction of cerebral edema - Mannitol, Prednisolone, hyperventilation or induced coma with barbiturates, cerebral hypothermia;

-• decompression - opening the skull and setting up drains;
+• decompression - opening the skull and installing drains;

 • antipyretics to combat fever - Olfen, Metindol;